mozilla/sccache/docs/Caching.md

 # How caching works

-To know if the storage contains the artificat we need, we are computing some hashs to make sure the input is the same.
+To know if the storage contains the artifact we need, we are computing some hashes to make sure the input is the same.

 Because the configuration and environnement matter, the hash computation takes a few parameters into account.